Landscape-induced spatial oscillations in population dynamics: Heterogeneous landscapes

 Figure~\ref{fig:diagrams}d (which corresponds to vertical cut at $q=0.5$ in the diagram of Fig.~\ref{fig:diagrams}a) shows the corresponding results for a fixed $q>0$ ($q=0.5$), which is characterized by the absence of sustained patterns.
-Above $D\simeq 0.02$, the response $\tilde{R}(k)$ is unimodal, a bell-shaped curve that resembles the harmonic response, as shown in Fig.~\ref{fig:harmonic}, producing a good agreement between theory and numerical results, despite being far from the large-$Q$ limit.
-However, for smaller values of $D$, the profile is multi-peaked, compromising the use of the harmonic approximation.
-Besides that, the observed mode is wrongly predicted by $k^\star$, suggesting strong nonlinear effects.
-Even so, it is interesting that a detailed analysis of the response function still allows to extract the effective dominant mode, given by the position of its first small hump at $k\simeq 2.1$ representing a ghost dominant mode.
+Above $D\simeq 0.02$, the response $\tilde{R}(k)$ is unimodal, a bell-shaped curve that resembles the harmonic response, as in the case $D=0.2$ (black lines) in Fig.~\ref{fig:harmonic}, producing a good agreement between harmonic and numerical results, despite being far from the large-$Q$ limit.
+However, for smaller values of $D$, the profile is multi-peaked, and not even $k^\star$ predicts the observed mode, indicating that the harmonic approximation does not hold, as for $D=2\times 10^4$ (red lines) in Fig.~\ref{fig:harmonic}.
+In this regime, it is crucial to analyze the response function in terms of complex poles in order to extract the dominant mode and its decay.

 Figure~\ref{fig:diagrams}b displays $\bar{k}$ and $\bar{x}$ as a function of $q$, for a fixed value of the diffusion coefficient ($D=10^{-3}$), corresponding to a horizontal cut in Fig.~\ref{fig:diagrams}a.
 Recall that, the smaller the value of $q$, the more confined is the interaction (thus, the larger is $\bar x$).
 For $q < q_c \approx -0.093$ there are sustained oscillations ($\bar x \to \infty$).
 Above $q_c$, oscillations decay, which is indicated by the transition of $1/\bar{x}$ from null to finite values.
-Again, near this transition, the linear response prediction is good, but, far from the critical point, nonlinear effects become relevant, as noticed above $q\simeq 0.2$, where there is a strong mismatch between the main mode of the linear response analysis and the numerical one.
-Also in this case, a small hump in the response function represents the dominant mode.
+Again, near this transition, the harmonic approximation works well, but, far from the critical point, it fails, as noticed above $q\simeq 0.2$, where there is a strong mismatch between the main mode given by the harmonic approximation and the numerical one.
+Also in this case, a small hump in the response function represents the dominant mode, as predicted by the analysis of the complex poles of $\tilde{R}$.